binaryninja/budai-deploy/templates/README.md

 - **restartPolicyType**: How to handle crashes (ON_FAILURE, ALWAYS, NEVER)
 - **restartPolicyMaxRetries**: Maximum restart attempts before marking as failed

-## What This Doesn't Include
+## Environment Variables Strategy

 The `railway.json` file **does not include environment variables** for security reasons.
+Instead, we use a hybrid approach:

+### Static Variables (Set Once)
+Variables that never change for a service are set **once** during initial service creation:
+- Service name and version
+- Internal service URLs (Railway private networking)
+- Default configuration values

+These are defined in `.env.example` files in each repo for documentation.

+### Dynamic Variables (Set Per Deployment)
-Environment variables are still set via:
+Variables that change between environments or deployments are set via:

-1. The Railway dashboard UI
-2. The Railway API (via our deployment scripts)
+1. The Railway API (via our deployment scripts)
+2. The Railway dashboard UI
 3. The Railway CLI

+Examples: API keys, secrets, environment name, Redis URL

+### Why This Matters
+**⚠️ Important:** Each time you set/change an environment variable via the Railway API, it triggers a new deployment.
+By separating static and dynamic variables, we:

+1. **Reduce deployment time** - Only update variables that actually changed
+2. **Minimize build queue** - Avoid triggering 6-8 sequential deployments
+3. **Improve reliability** - Fewer deployments = fewer chances for failure

 ## Benefits of This Approach